setms/book/docs/synthesis/design.md

 Like read models, aggregates contain data, so we need to design their data models.

-Since aggregates accept commands, we need to consider non-functional requirements around delivery, throughput, and latency.
+Since aggregates accept commands, we need to consider quality attribute requirements around delivery, throughput, and latency.
 See [events](#events) above for more information.